 Mari's Kitchen

 Casual American dining is perfected in this Bay Street restaurant.
 Along with crab melts, order their creamy clam chowder for a taste of perfect coastal dining.
+This chowder includes carrots, bacon and potatoes.
 Mari's is rocking the Yelp reviews and it is easy to see (and taste!) why.
-Their chowder is pictured at the top of this page.

 1285 Restobar

 Their twist on clam chowder is serving it "Florentine" in keeping with their Italian cuisine.
-Delicious with plenty of clams, 1285 Restobar has won their share of "best of" awards over the years.
-And don't worry if the sidewalk seating and front room is full — there is also a wonderful covered patio in the back.
+Delicious with plenty of clams, 1285 Restobar has won its share of "best of" awards over the years.
+And don't worry if the sidewalk seating and front room are full — there is also a wonderful covered patio in the back.

 Homegrown in Florence.